Sudan says seizes rebel area as peace deadline looms

-ADDIS ABABA Sudan's armed forces have clashed with rebels and seized an area close to the disputed border with South Sudan, a state-linked news website said, fuelling uncertainty over the final stage of peace talks between the former civil war adversaries.
+ADDIS ABABA, Sept 20 Sudan's armed forces have clashed with rebels and seized an area close to the disputed border with South Sudan, a state-linked news website said, fuelling uncertainty over the final stage of peace talks between the former civil war adversaries.

 The African Union is trying to hammer out a border security agreement between Sudan and South Sudan which would allow the resumption of oil exports crucial to both nations' economies.